shapedthought/vcli/README.md

 Even when downloading the vcli into a Docker container, ensure you check the checksum!

-## Why Golang?
+## Why Go?

-The main reason for using Golang, after careful consideration, was that it compiles to a single binary with all decencies included.
+The main reason for using Go, after careful consideration, was that it compiles to a single binary with all decencies included.

 Python was a close second, and is a great language, but some of the complexities of dependency management can make it more difficult to get started.